christopher-ga/Wordle/README.md

 A clone of the New York Times owned game, Wordle!

-To start a server where the game will be hosted:
+To start a local server where the game is hosted:

 ```
 node server.js